wvenialbo/GOES-DL/README.md

 See the [GOES-DL][25] satellite imagery data processing package and similar projects for real world examples.

+## Origin and Relationship to GOES-DL and GOES-DR

+**GOES-CORE** was created by excerpting core functionalities from the earlier projects [GOES-DL][25] (GOES Dataset Downloader) and [GOES-DR] (GOES Dataset Reader).
+These projects were restructured to consolidate shared code into **GOES-CORE**, which now serves as a foundational library.

+Specifically:

+- **GOES-DL** now depends on **GOES-CORE** to provide the fundamental dataset downloading and data handling functionalities that were originally part of **GOES-DL**.
+- **GOES-DR** has been archived.
+The remaining functionalities of **GOES-DR**, after the core code extraction, have been merged into **GOES-DL**.

+This restructuring allows for a more modular and maintainable codebase, with **GOES-CORE** providing the essential building blocks for various GOES and other meteorological and climate data processing tools.

 ## Contributing

 Contributions to **GOES-CORE** are welcome!
 If you would like to contribute,